-According to the user reviews, as well as our own experience, PMXU43BT is suitable for pro DJs, musicians, and audio engineers whether as a supplementary or even as the primary device.
+From my experience, PMXU43BT is suitable for pro DJs, musicians, and audio engineers, whether as a supplementary or even as the primary device.

 Pyle Professional Audio Mixer PMXU43BT rocks a similar blue-gray design, with rugged metal casing, equipped with an assortment of intuitively arranged rotary adjustment knobs and inputs.

 Again, just like PMXU83BT, Pyle PMXU43BT boasts a bunch of features such as ultimate compatibility with different external devices, plug-and-play installation, and an intuitive interface.